-In October 2003, the PSC approved agreements among O&R, the staff of the PSC and other parties with respect to the rates O&R can charge to its New York customers for electric service.
+In October 2003, the PSC approved an agreement among O&R, the staff of the PSC and other parties with respect to the rates O&R can charge to its New York customers for electric service.
 The electric agreement, which covered the period from July 2003 through October 2006, provided for no changes to electric base rates and provided for the amortization and offset of regulatory assets and liabilities, the net effect of which was to reduce electric operating income by a total of \$11 million (pre tax) over the period covered by the agreement.
 The agreement provided for recovery of energy costs from customers on a current basis.
 It also provided for O&R to share equally with customers earnings above a 12.75 percent return on common equity during the three-year period from July 2003 through June 2006.
 Beginning July 2006, O&R was not subject to earnings sharing.
 Pursuant to these provisions, \$3.6 million and \$6.7 million were deferred for future customer benefit in 2006 and 2005, respectively.
-In December 2006, the PSC issued an order requiring O&R to demonstrate why its electric rates should not be reduced on a temporary basis, propose new earnings sharing targets and recommend mechanisms to reduce and eliminate outstanding deferrals.
-In February 2007, the company filed its response, which stated that rates should not be reduced, and that the issues regarding earnings sharing targets and deferral recovery mechanisms raised by the PSC should be examined in a proceeding setting rates for O&R (which proceeding would entail an in-depth examination of the company) not a temporary rate proceeding.
-After evidentiary hearings were held before an Administrative Law Judge, by Order issued March 1, 2007, the PSC ordered that O&R's rates be made temporary effective March 1, 2007.
-The PSC took this action due to a concern that the Company may be over-earning in a period in which the Company was, pursuant to the PSC policy, deferring expense recognition of certain expenses for future rate recognition.
-In the Order, the PSC confirmed that no issues had been raised regarding the Company's service adequacy or operations.
-O&R's rates will remain temporary until a permanent rate proceeding is concluded, which is expected to occur not later than September 2007.